halaoner/yarowa-demo/README.md

 ... there are two ways of deploying the Helm chart into the Kuberentes cluster ...

 - **Option 1** - using `helmfile`
-- **Option 2** - using `build_and_deploy.sh` script --> The script builds and pushes the Docker image into the public Docker Hub repository.
+- **Option 2** - using `build_and_deploy.sh` script --> The script builds and pushes the Docker image to the public Docker Hub repository.
 Then, deploys the Helm chart into the Kubernetes cluster, and checks the connection to the pod via `curl` command
 > 🚧 `build` and `push` functions are commented out by default.

 ## Option 1